 My dog is eating poop!
 The horror of this discovery turns your stomach.
 It’s not right, it’s not natural, and something is wrong, but scolding and punishing your dog for a behavior that is not his or her fault is not right.
 So, how do I stop my dog from eating poop?
 Relax, become informed and correct the problem.

-In this article we’re going to help you to understand the causes that tend to make dogs eat poop.
+According to articles on sites like Jobs for Vet Techs.
 Once you have determined the cause, then you will be able to execute a plan of action to help eliminate the behavior.
 Before going into the causes and means of correcting them, let’s define the behavior.

 Dogs Eating Feces